WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Power/index.md

 ##### Battery Charger Usage

 The battery charging circuit is hooked directly to the `USB` power rail, and to the `5V` rail via a diode.
 Meaning that when power input comes from the `USB` connector, up to `200mA` of current should be subtracted from the USB power budget, rather than the board power budget.
 So for instance, if the `USB` connector is hooked to a USB power supply that can supply `1A` of power, then the board still has `800mA` available.
-However, is power input comes from the `5V` rail, then the charging current comes from the diode limit; either `500mA` for revision `1.c` or `800mA` for `1.d`.
+However, if power input comes from the `5V` rail, then the charging current comes from the onboard power budget; either `500mA` for revision `1.c` or `800mA` for `1.d`.

 ## Solar + Battery Power

-The board can be adequately powered by only a solar panel that outputs a minimum of `500mA` at `6V`, but it's best to pair a battery with the solar panel in order to provide backup power when solar power is not available.
+The board can be adequately powered by a solar panel that outputs a minimum of `500mA` at `6V`, but it's best to pair a solar panel with a battery in order to provide backup power when solar power is not available.

 ## Real-Time Clock (RTC)